NLnetLabs/krill/doc/manual/source/config.rst

 three options: `admin_token`, `storage_uri`, and `log_type`.
 Changes to the
 config file will be applied after Krill is restarted.
 Most of the time you will not need to change any of these configuration variables.
 The configuration file format is TOML.
+In short, it consists of a sequence of key-value pairs, each on its own line.
+Strings are to be enclosed in double quotes.
+Lists can be given by enclosing a comma-separated list of values in square brackets.

 **Please note:** square brackets in TOML indicate a *table*.
 If you add e.g.
 `[auth_users]` to your configuration, all options below it will be interpreted